 - Know your policy number

-Then it would be probable that your insurance carrier would call one of their preferred tow truck service providers.
-The tow service would in return contact you to verify and would be dispatched to come unlock your vehicle.
-The bill would then go directly to your car insurance carrier and you would pay zero out of pocket.
+After that, your insurance carrier would most likely call one of their preferred tow truck service providers, which would then contact you to verify details and would be dispatched to come to unlock your vehicle.
+The bill would then go directly to your car insurance carrier, and you would pay zero out of pocket.

 Sometimes, it might be easier to pay for the lockout service on your own rather than try to call in a claim.
 Tow claims are pretty much the easiest type of claim to file.
 Most roadside assistance plans allow you to turn in a receipt and get reimbursed, as long as you had coverage at the time of the service.

 How to Break a Car Window in an Emergency

 Breaking a car window is dangerous and expensive to repair.
 It should only be done in critical situations, such as if a child is trapped in a hot car.
 Rather than smashing the auto glass yourself, it's usually best to call 911 in rescue scenarios.
 The windshield will be nearly impossible to break.
 Side window glass is tempered, which means that it's almost as strong as the windshield.
 If you believe that breaking the window is necessary to protect a pet or a child, use the following advice.